Jaylukmann/500ND4E-Bootcamp/README.md

 # 500ND4E-Bootcamp
-This is a Ethernaut repository is for the first stage of the 500ND4E-Bootcamp
+This Ethernaut repository is for the first stage of the 500ND4E-Bootcamp or training